MasterKingSirPlease/ProjectReSync/Documentation/CoreAPI.md

 | SubmitRegistry | \<table newReg> | \<boolean success> | Merges the changes made to the registry into the settings.
 | BlockPush | \<string category> \<boolean block> \<optional:reason> | nil | Sends a message to all running servers to disallow changes to the specified ``category``.
 Used primarily if someone is editing the settings.
 | BlockPull | \<string category> \<boolean block> | nil | Sends a message to all running servers to stop reading from the specified ``category``.
 Used immediately before updating the system to prevent data store access in order to avoid potential errors.

+todo pullblocked and push blocked with indexed via dot not colon